ITfoxtec/FoxIDs/docs/app-reg-saml-2.0.md

         return binding.Bind(saml2AuthnRequest).ToActionResult();
     }

-See more code in the [AspNetCoreSamlSample](samples.md#aspnetcoresamlsample) and [SamlController.cs line 104](https://github.com/ITfoxtec/Foxids.Samples/blob/master/src/AspNetCoreSamlSample/Controllers/SamlController.cs#L104).
+See more code in the [AspNetCoreSamlSample](samples.md#aspnetcoresamlsample) and [SamlController.cs line 104](https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/AspNetCoreSamlSample/Controllers/SamlController.cs#L104).

 ## Configuration
 How to configure your application as an SAML 2.0 Relying Party (RP).

-> The Foxids SAML 2.0 application registration metadata endpoint is `https://foxids.com/tenant-x/environment-y/application-saml-pr1/saml/idpmetadata`
+> The FoxIDs SAML 2.0 application registration metadata endpoint is `https://foxids.com/tenant-x/environment-y/application-saml-pr1/saml/idpmetadata`
 > if the application is configured in tenant `tenant-x` and environment `environment-y` with the application registration name `application-saml-pr1`.

 > A application registration can possibly support login through multiple [authentication methods](connections.md#authentication-method) by adding the authentication method name to the URL.
 > An authentication method name e.g. `login` can possible be added to the metadata URL like this `https://foxids.com/tenant-x/environment-y/application-saml-pr1(login)/saml/idpmetadata`

-The following screen shot show the basic Foxids SAML 2.0 application registration configuration available in [Foxids Control Client](control.md#foxids-control-client).
+The following screen shot show the basic FoxIDs SAML 2.0 application registration configuration available in [FoxIDs Control Client](control.md#foxids-control-client).

 > More configuration options become available by clicking `Show advanced settings`.